UCSF-HMTRC/hyperpolarized_mri_book/_sources/cardiac/cardiac.md

 The following section describes imaging considerations and successful methods applied for hyperpolarized MR of the heart.
-Please refer to Chapter 3 for a more general discussion of hyperpolarized acquisition methods.
+Please refer to [HP Acquisition Methods](../acquisition_methods/acquisition_methods.md) for a more general discussion of hyperpolarized acquisition methods.

 ### Cardiac-specific considerations